 - Aggregates industry standard x86 systems, storage and network into unified logical resource pools to provide the highest reliability and the lowest cost way of running applications.

-Private VMware-based vClouds will inherit the same security currently delivered by VMware vSphere.
-For vClouds provided by the vCloud partner ecosystem VMware will denote service providers that meet certain standards for security, scale and production readiness with the VMware Virtualized vCloud moniker to assist in finding the right service provider for you.
+VMware-based vCloud – private, public or hybrid - has the same security, reliability, and performance currently delivered by VMware vSphere.
+For vClouds services provided by the vCloud partner ecosystem, VMware will denote service providers that meet certain standards for security, scale and production readiness with the VMware Virtualized vCloud moniker to assist in finding the right service provider for you.

 Yes.
 The cloud computing platform of services that are common across all vCloud found both in your datacenter or via 3rd parties enable applications to be migrated with minimal impact.
-VMware provides a broad array of containers to facilitate cloud computing including virtual machines, VMware Ready Virtual Appliances and soon to be available vApps.
+VMware provides a broad array of containers to facilitate cloud computing including virtual machines, VMware Ready Virtual Appliances and vApps.

 Neither.
 It is a set of enabling technologies including VMware vSphere, the vCloud API and additional cloud computing services yet to be announced that are brought to end customers both via private clouds built on VMware and the vCloud service provider ecosystem.